How to Walk Barefoot

 Thanks for writing in and you’ll have to keep us updated on your half-marathon training a la POSE.
 I’d like to learn some POSE basics at some point!

 As for your request for a poll, you got it.
-In fact, here are the results I’ve found from polling readers:
+Here are the results of a 2010 poll on this subject:

 How do you walk in your Vibram FiveFingers?